 7.1 Sources of Proposals for System Improvement

 The system as it currently exists functions well enough to handle the research that is acquired by the system manager.
 However, the true goal of the DiscoverArchive is to enable open access for all research generated at Vanderbilt.
 Reaching this goal will certainly require the passing of a university mandate, but if a mandate were passed, the existing system would be overwhelmed with incoming information.
 For this reason, the remainder of this report will focus on possible changes that can be made to the existing system to improve its functionality.

 One method for determining positive changes for the system is using ESIA analysis, which stands for Eliminate, Simplify, Integrate, and Automate.
 In such analysis, we believe that certain aspects regarding the reformatting and inspection aspects surrounding the gathering of research.
 This can potentially be achieved using an upload website portal where administrators would submit their research to the system manager.
 However, the website could have restrictions such that only research that was correctly formatted and inspected could be uploaded.
 We also believe that some of the flows and processes can be simplified in a modified system.
 Again building off the idea of a website upload portal, if research was ensured to be submitted in a proper format, it could be transferred directly to catalogers without needing to be looked at by the system manager.
 The long-term success of DiscoverArchive would benefit greatly from integrating university researchers with the system.
 This will require a process for engaging university researchers in the open access movement and also creating a means for them to register for access to the upload website portal.
 Finally, we believe that this system could benefit dramatically from automation.
 Some of the actions required for getting research published to open access is tedious and time consuming and can likely be accomplished through automation.
 A revamped website will assist in this, but we also believe that some custom designed software scripts could allow the system manager to retrieve, format, and publish alternative media types (specifically from iTunesU) extremely efficiently.
-Taking this analysis into account, we will proceed with a proposed system that has incremental change, as well as a system involving radical change.
+Taking this analysis into account, we will proceed with a proposed system that has incremental change, as well as a system involving progressive change.

 7.2 Operational concepts of proposed systems